Adam-Behun/data-engineering-program/week-6-stream-processing/notes.md

 - data serialization format making producers and consumers compatible
 - Avro is the communication layer between them
 - reads as simple as json for human but the date is in binary format so it is really efficient

-What is gradlew?

-Horizontal and vertical scale

-Broadcasting

-Global KTable

-Kafka Connect